-Since returning from an extended stay in Albania and publishing Albania travel guide, I’ve been receiving regular emails from readers wanting to know more.
+Since returning from an extended stay in Albania and publishing a guide to things to do in Albania, I’ve been receiving regular emails from readers wanting to know more.

 Surprisingly, for me, one of the most common questions I’m asked is, ‘is Albania safe?’.
 I admit to finding this question a little perplexing.
 Aside from a brief period of unrest in 1997, Albania hasn’t been in a conflict since WWII.

 Even during the Communist period when the country was mostly closed to outside visitors, it was still possible to safely travel around the country.

 Random acts of violence are practically unheard of and even pickpocketing is uncommon.

-As with all European nations, Albania is completely safe and welcoming of tourists.
+As with all European nations, Albania is completely safe and welcoming to tourists.
 To answer certain reader questions, Albania is safe for children and safe for dogs.

 You might find it reassuring that Albania will likely join the EU in the next few years.
 The only reason they are late to join is due to issues of corruption, not safety.

-I would even go as far as to say in recent years, in particular in 2015 to 2019, Albania has changed considerably, becoming safer than ever.
+I would even go as far as to say in recent years, in particular from 2015 to 2019, Albania has changed considerably, becoming safer than ever.
 Add to that the fact Albania is one of the cheapest countries in Europe, it’s a great time to visit.

 In some ways, I feel like Albania is safer than most other European nations.
 Albanians are not always used to seeing tourists in their country.
 This spurs a certain curiosity and questions as to what you’re doing there.
 This is often followed by offers of help and invitations for drinks or meals.
 It’s not unusual for locals to come and say hello and make sure you’re getting the best out of your visit.
 This even happens in the capital Tirana.